TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 <a id= gemfirepdx> </a>
 ### Exposing GemFire PDX Regions as External Tables
 You can create an external table that represents a GemFire region which stores PDX instances.
-The SnappyData schema for this external table is derived from the PDXType.
-Here, the GemFire region is already populated with data and SnappyData infers the schema based on the inspection of the PDX types.
+The TIBCO ComputeDB schema for this external table is derived from the PDXType.
+Here, the GemFire region is already populated with data and TIBCO ComputeDB infers the schema based on the inspection of the PDX types.
 The following syntax creates an external table that represents a GemFire region which stores PDX instances.

 ```